helenaW/greatRepoForAwesomeGame/README.md

 * solving riddles in coop
 * only 2player, no singleplayer

-__(Time)Setting:__ different times, being able to go back, through doors splitscreen if player is too far away or in a different time zone
+### Perspective:

-__perspective:__ Platform?
+Platform?

-__situated in the present time:__ just past Low-fantasy
+### Antiheros:
+ * strangers

-__antiheros:__ strangers, can pick gender inventory
+ * can pick gender inventory

+### Enemy:
-__enemy:__ bad guy, short interactions with him, meet him several times through the game bad guy is an older version of one of the antiheros, wants to bring more action/adventure in their life and create a better friendship
+ * bad guy, short interactions with him, meet him several times through the game
+ * bad guy is an older version of one of the antiheros, wants to bring more action/adventure in their life and create a better friendship

-__story:__
+### Story:
-strange job offer, go through weird door into a strange dark room with other door where light shines through.
-Through that door land in sunny place in the past. finding out stuff through talking with npcs note in the beginning „job interview starts now“ all over the world
+ * strange job offer, go through weird door into a strange dark room with other door where light shines through.
+Through that door land in sunny place in the past.

-__starting time:__
+ * finding out stuff through talking with npcs
+ * note in the beginning _job interview starts now_
+ * all over the world

+### (Time)Setting:
+ * just past Low-fantasy
+ * starts in present can travel to different times
+ * being able to go back (retrace your steps)
+ * splitscreen if player is too far away or in a different time zone

+#### Timezones:
- * wild west
+ * wild west _(starting time)_
  * ancient greek
  * egypt
  * 70s